Dolce Vita (Ryan Paris song): Background

 Interviewed for the book Europe's Stars of '80s Dance Pop Vol. 2, composer Pierluigi Giombini explained the evolution of the song:

 It was Gazebo who suggested I should write a song inspired by the title of the famous film. [...]
 So I began to work on it right away, starting with the bass line on the Minimoog, and then I wrote the melody on top of that.
 Later, Gazebo wrote the lyrics. [...]
 I did the arrangement in a couple of days and did the vocals and mix-down in another three days.
 The synths were basically the same - Minimoog, OB-8, ARP Odyssey and the Oberheim DMX drum machine.
 We also used our real hands over the snare.

 Interviewed in 2007, Paris described the background to the recording of the song:

-I remained folgorated by the sounds and the melodies of Giombini and I said to him: "I will bring you one of my English songs".
+I remained folgorated [lit. electrocuted, fig. dazzled, struck (by lightning)] by the sounds and the melodies of Giombini and I said to him: "I will bring you one of my English songs".
 That night I composed a new song and three days later I presented it to Giombini who loved the song.
 We worked on my song two times and one day Giombini told me: "I wrote a song for you, but it is not a rock song".
 When I heard the song I really made a big jump because it was very nice.

+The Arts Desk referred to the construction of the "influential synth intro" of 1981's "Souvenir" by Orchestral Manoeuvres in the Dark, as "...later heavily flavouring Ryan Paris's Euro-gorgonzola hit 'Dolce Vita'."